 Some recent news from ENOUGH:

-Paul Hudman, technical Director at 3FBIO, testifies about the successful collaboration with the Bio Base Europe Pilot Plant in the video below.
+And it all started here … Paul Hudman, technical Director at 3FBIO (now ENOUGH), testifies about the successful collaboration with the Bio Base Europe Pilot Plant in the video below.

 Celtic Renewables (Edinburg, UK): Biofuel from whiskey industry residues